Resources

 HOPR Campus Bike Share: People living, studying, and working on campus have access to HOPR bikes for commuting on campus, running errands, and riding for fun.
 To get hoppin’, download the HOPR Transit App and choose a pass.

 Campus Security offers support in the event of theft and provides 24/7 security services to promote a safe environment at UBC.
-Learn more in this short video.
+Here is a list of services and tips to stay safe on campus:

-• Safewalk operates in the Nest (room 1314) from 8 pm to 2 am (9 pm to 2 am in the summer)
+• Safewalk operates from 8 pm to 2 am (9 pm to 2 am in the summer)

 UBC hosts several wireless networks to support students, faculty and staff on campus and at partner institutions.
 Check out which one will work best for you and get connected!

 UBC Information Technology provides technology services and support to help you with your online learning.
-Check out their website. to find out more about the IT tools that will support you in your studies.
+Check out the UBC IT website. to find out more about the IT tools that will support you in your studies.

 Software